3rd Conference of the DHST Commission on Science, Technology and Diplomacy

 15.00-15.30 Coffee break

-Barbara Silva: ‘Circulation, Exchange and Diplomacy in the History and Politics of Latin America’
+Keynote: Barbara Silva, ‘Circulation, Exchange and Diplomacy in the History and Politics of Latin America’

 Friday 21 July 2023